DenisFranchi1974/slider-future/readme.txt

 #### Dynamic Carousels & Grids
 Display your posts, products, or any custom content beautifully with dynamic carousels and grid layouts.
 Easily configure how content is shown, with options for infinite loops, autoplay, and custom navigation to keep your viewers engaged while they explore your content.

+Slider Future is ideal for bloggers, photographers, designers, eCommerce stores, and agencies who want fast, modern, and beautiful sliders without installing heavy plugins.
+Compatible with all modern WordPress themes, Slider Future brings powerful customization options with zero bloat.

+Whether you need a post carousel, WooCommerce product slider, or a full-screen hero animation, Slider Future gives you full control from the Gutenberg editor — no third-party builder needed.

 == Basic Features ==